 The Imperial Courtiers (the chorus) who gossip, strut, and preen in gaudy, faux-high-fashion costumes.
 They move, speak, and sing in tight synchrony, displaying the conformity that dominates in this empire.

 The beautiful Princess Eldora, the Emperor's favorite daughter, who Mundo decides to seduce in revenge.
 But how?
-By declaring True Love for her and faking it.
+Declare True Love for her and fake it.

 Nothingness is everywhere.
 No topic or thought, not even "The Plan," has any substance to it.